section-engineering-education/engineering-education/content/articles/boosting-algorithms-part-1/index.md

 ### Bagging vs Boosting
 As mentioned, boosting is confused with [bagging](https://en.wikipedia.org/wiki/Bootstrap_aggregating).
 Those are two different terms, although both are ensemble methods.

 Bagging and boosting both use an arbitrary `N` number of learners by generating additional data while training.
 These `N` learners are used to create `M` new training sets by sampling random sets from the original set.
 The idea behind bagging is to combine the results of the `M` models that are generated from the sampled sets.
-The models run in parallel and are independent of each other, and the final results are obtained from combining the results of all the models.
+The models are independent to each other and run parallely, and the combining of the results of the models will yield the final result.

 ![Bagging](/engineering-education/boosting-algorithms-part-1/bagging.PNG)

 *Source: [Towards Data Science](https://towardsdatascience.com/ensemble-methods-bagging-boosting-and-stacking-c9214a10a205)*

-Whereas in boosting, the `M` models are trained sequentially, with the models carrying forth the performance of the previous model in an attempt to correct the errors of the previous model.
+Whereas in boosting, the `M` models are trained sequentially, with the models carrying forth the performance of the previous model in an attempt to rectify the errors in its previous model.
 The performance of the models is analyzed by taking the weighted mean of the performances of the individual model, with weights being assigned by their performance.

 ![Boosting](/engineering-education/boosting-algorithms-part-1/boosting.PNG)